saccharineboi/CursedGL/README.md

 // Calling wgetch (as in processInput)
 // implicitly invokes refresh().
 Hence
 // it's important to handle input on a
-// different window than the one TRex
+// different window than the one CursedGL
 // is rendering onto.
 See ncurses
 // documentation for more info static WINDOW* createInputWindow()